Stefan Merriman

+Early life and trials career

+Merriman grew up in New Zealand and first rose to international prominence in motorcycle trials.
+Aged 15, he won the World Junior Trials Championship in 1989 on a Fantic 80 and also claimed national trials titles in New Zealand and Australia around the same time.

 Career

 Merriman began riding trials at an early age.
 In 1985 when he was 12 years old and competing against adult riders, he won the clubman class at the New Zealand Trials Championship riding a Fantic 80.
 Two years later when he was 14, he won the New Zealand Experts Championship.
 In August 1989 he won a two-day international youth trial at Scarborough. and while he was in England, he also finished second in the YMSA youth six days trial in Derbyshire.
 When he returned to New Zealand he won the expert class at the 1989 New Zealand Trials Championship.
 In 1990 he moved to Yorkshire to live and in May was 10th in the Scottish Six Days Trial (SSDT) and received the award for best newcomer.
 The following year he finished 15th in the SSDT and in 1992 he finished 4th.
 In the 1991 and 1992 SSDTs he won best performance of the day awards.
 While living in England he rode in the British and World trials championships and received support from the UK Aprilia importers, Gerald Richardson and Malcolm Rathmell.
 He rode in 21 rounds of the World Championship from 1990 to 1992, with a best result of 16th at the Finnish round in 1991.
 He was also 6th in the British Championship that year.
 Merriman returned to New Zealand in 1992 then moved to Brisbane in 1993.
 Later that year he won the Australian and the New Zealand Trials Championships.
 In 1994 he finished second to Graham Jarvis in the Australian Trials Championship, and he won it again in 1995.
 Around this time he also competed in road racing and won the Australian Supersport 600 championship in 1995.